kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/06_More_Components.md

 ### Adding a button and wiring it

 Our application still needs a way to mark a video as (un)watched, to move it between the two lists.
-Let's add a button to our `videoPlayer` component that will do exactly that.
+Let's add a button to our `VideoPlayer` component that will do exactly that.

-Since this button will move videos between two different lists, we can already guess that the logic handling the state change will have to *lifted* out of the `videoPlayer`, and passed in from the parent as a prop.
+Since this button will move videos between two different lists, we can already guess that the logic handling the state change will have to *lifted* out of the `VideoPlayer`, and passed in from the parent as a prop.

 Also, we probably want the button to look different based on whether a video has already been watched or not.